awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos-setting-up.md

 ## Step 5: Create or Modify a PostgreSQL DB Instance<a name="postgresql-kerberos-setting-up.create-modify"></a>

-Next, create or modify a PostgreSQL DB instance for use with your directory\.
+Create or modify a PostgreSQL DB instance for use with your directory\.
 You can use the console, CLI, or RDS API to associate a DB instance with a directory\.
 You can do this in one of the following ways:
 + Create a new PostgreSQL DB instance using the console, the [ create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) CLI command, or the [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) RDS API operation\.

   For instructions, see [ Creating a DB Instance Running the PostgreSQL Database Engine](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreatePostgreSQLInstance.html)\.